amnsbr/cubnm/README.rst

 detected or if requested by the user.

-Currently three models (`rWW`, `rWWEx` and `Kuramoto`) are implemented, but the modular design of the code makes it possible to include additional models.
+Currently three models (`rWW`, `rWWEx` and `Kuramoto`) are implemented, but the modular design of the code makes it possible to include additional models (see :doc:`how-to <contribution>`).
 The simulated activity of model neurons is fed into the Balloon-Windkessel model to calculate simulated BOLD signal.
 Functional connectivity (FC) and functional connectivity dynamics (FCD) from the simulated BOLD signal are